jaredleekatzman/Wordly/README.md

 ### User Interface

 Wordly's user interface is an attractive web-based platform designed for simplicity, elegance, and performance.
-It primarily consists of a simple textbox and "go" button
+It primarily consists of a simple textbox [for the user's *description*] and a "go" button.

 ![Wordly Homepage](http://54.152.167.250/GUI.png)